ice-lab/icestore/README.md

 Complete example is presented in this [CodeSandbox](https://codesandbox.io/s/icestore-ltpuo), feel free to play with it.

-> icestore provides complete type definitions to support IntelliSense in VSCode.
+> icestore provides complete type definitions to support IntelliSense in VS Code.
 TS example is presented in this [CodeSandbox](https://codesandbox.io/s/icestore-ts-gduqw).

 ## API